Sneha73685/Punah-Pustak/README.md

 ## Key Features

-- **Buy Second-hand Books**: Browse through a diverse collection of second-hand books across various genres and subjects, ensuring quality reads at pocket-friendly prices.
+- **Buy Second-hand Books**: Browse through a diverse collection of second-hand books across various geres and subjects, ensuring quality reads at pocket-friendly prices.

 - **Sell Your Books**: Easily list your preloved books for sale on our platform, connecting with potential buyers looking for great deals on used books.